 On the second day, Recovery in football workshop was conducted by Amanda Nicola Miller, sports therapist and sports science teacher at Coventry University who focussed on different methods of recovery, sleep and rehydration techniques before, during and after the sessions, training and competitions.

 Cameron Hill, a qualified sports and exercise scientist and Bobby Hobbs took over the practical session in the evening to teach the coaches about fitness testing regards to football and introduced them to various fitness testing techniques such as 30 meter sprinting test to evaluate players maximum speed in 30 meters distance through the medium of SmartSpeed Light Gate System, Agility T-test to measure the agility of players, Jump height test, Grip test, measurement of height and weight to calculate Body mass index (BMI) and Skinfold measurements to measure each player’s fatness.
-Fitness testing of more than 200 children was conducted at Rurka Kalan, Kanha Dhesian and Bundala villages in the district of Jalandhar.
+Fitness testing of more than 200 children was conducted at Rurka Kalan, Kanha Dhesian, and Bundala villages in the district of Jalandhar.
 The purpose of fitness testing was to determine the health status and physical fitness of young players in the Youth academy.
 To make sure that these readings are accurate, it is important that they have the necessary equipment to collect this data.
 If they didn’t, then they may want to, for future tests, look at a Healthcare Scale Supplier that can provide them with the right materials.

 On the last day of the workshop, Amanda Nicola Miller took the session of Nutrition and Bobby Hobbs explained the importance of proper warm up before the training, cooling down after the training, small sided games, tactical preparation, common formations used in football matches, individual roles of every player and how to change tactics when things go wrong.